kodyl/react-flexr/README.md

 ## Responsive Props
 The responsive props are based on [ergonomics](https://twitter.com/lukew/status/273453112902172672).

-I've used these breakpoints in a variety of [apps](https://github.com/chriskjaer/prototype-seed) and [ grids ](https://github.com/chriskjaer/prototype-seed/blob/master/source/assets/styles/utilities/_grid.scss) with success.
+We've used these breakpoints in a variety of apps and grids with success.
 So far the following breakpoints have beeen implemented:
 - Palm
 - Lap
 - Portable